 Chef Ian Winslade has forged his culinary path at some of the most critically acclaimed restaurants in the country, and has been a mainstay in Atlanta’s dining scene for over two decades.
 Winslade, who came to the United States from Great Britain at age 22, began his career at New York’s Le Bernardin, widely recognized as one of the world’s finest restaurants.
-Winslade worked his way from the bakery to the kitchen as a sous chef under Eric Ripert, until he was recruited out west by a former Le Bernardin chef to open Opus, a French seafood concept, in Santa Monica.
+He worked his way from the bakery to the kitchen as a sous chef under the esteemed Eric Ripert.
+He was recruited out west by a former Le Bernardin chef to open Opus, a French seafood concept, in Santa Monica.

 After heading from Atlanta to Athens to earn both his bachelor’s in finance and his law degree from the University of Georgia, Akly returned to Atlanta to practice law in 2006, and ventured out to open his own hospitality-focused firm, Akly Law Group, in 2007.
 Not being one to stay away from the restaurant scene for too long, Akly and his brother Ryan collaborated in 2010 to open Three Sheets, a sophisticated bar, lounge, and event space in Sandy Springs.

 "We want guests to connect with the space and then be surprised by the flavors of our menu."